jhogan/core/STYLE.md

 Discuss 'On branch <branch-name>' in git logs
 Discuss the importance of keeping the repo small and its file structure flat.

+Common method names:

+    clear: Clears the state of an object or the collected data in a collection object

+    demand: Raise an exception if the state of an object is invalid.

+    clone: Create a copy of an object.

 -->